MileRoss/project_4_data_pipelines_with_airflow/README.md

 ### DAG fails, you checked everything and you don't know why
 Maybe some of the starter code is deprecated?
 At the time of this project, Airflow 3 was released, yet some of Udacity's code was deprecated even for the Airflow 2.
+2 examples:
+1. One operator that you need for the project, it is deprecated, but may still work or fail:
+from airflow.operators.dummy import DummyOperator
+2. Before the project, in the training material for context templating exercises:
+prev_execution_date, next_execution_date
-Example used in the project that is deprecated, may still work or fail: from airflow.operators.dummy import DummyOperator Example used in the training material, context templating exercises: prev_execution_date, next_execution_date These are removed from the airflow 3 and will cause dag errors if not replaced.
-[Source](https://airflow.apache.org/docs/apache-airflow/stable/installation/upgrading_to_airflow3.html)
+These are removed from the airflow 3 and will cause dag errors if not replaced.

 ## Recommendation
-Do this project on your local machine.
+### Do this project on your local machine.
 You’ll have more opportunities to make mistakes that way; those safe mistakes that we can learn from!
 This learning time is your chance to make mess that won't cost you or your company in € because you're working with sample data.
 If you choose to work in Udacity's integrated workspace, where all the settings and dependencies are handled for you, there may be less stress and "why is the code not working", but you're denying yourself one valuable source of learning.